Hyperband: A Novel Bandit-Based Approach to Hyperparameter Optimization: Theory

 \subsection{Hyperparameter Optimization Problem Statement}

-Let $\X$ denote the space of valid hyperparameter configurations which could include continuous, discrete, or categorical variables that can be constrained with respect to each other in arbitrary ways (i.e. $\X$ need not be limited to a subset of $[0,1]^d$).
-For $k=1,2,\dots$ let $\ell_k : \X \rightarrow [0,1]$ be a sequence of loss functions defined over $\X$.
+Let $\X$ denote the space of valid hyperparameter configurations, which could include continuous, discrete, or categorical variables that can be constrained with respect to each other in arbitrary ways (i.e.\ $\X$ need not be limited to a subset of $[0,1]^d$).
+For $k=1,2,\dots$ let $\ell_k \colon \X \rightarrow [0,1]$ be a sequence of loss functions defined over $\X$.
 For any hyperparameter configuration $x \in \X$, $\ell_k(x)$ represents the validation error of the model trained using $x$ with $k$ units of resources (e.g. iterations).
 In addition, for some $\Rmax \in \mathbb{N} \cup \{ \infty \}$, define $\ell_* = \lim_{k \rightarrow R} \ell_k$ and $\nu_* = \inf_{x \in \X} \ell_*(x)$.
 Note that $\ell_k(\cdot)$ for all $k\in \mathbb{N}$, $\ell_*(\cdot)$, and $\nu_*$ are all unknown to the algorithm a priori.
 In particular, it is uncertain how quickly $\ell_k(x)$ varies as a function of $x$ for any fixed $k$, and how quickly $\ell_k(x)\rightarrow \ell_*(x)$ as a function of $k$ for any fixed $x \in \X$.

-We assume hyperparameter configurations are sampled randomly from a known probability distribution over $\X$.
+We assume hyperparameter configurations are sampled randomly from a known probability distribution $p(x)\colon\X\rightarrow [0,\infty)$, with support on $\X$.
+In our experiments, $p(x)$ is simply the uniform distribution, but the algorithm can be used with any sampling method.
 If $X \in \X$ is a random sample from this probability distribution, then $\ell_*(X)$ is a random variable whose distribution is unknown since $\ell_*(\cdot)$ is unknown.
-Since it is unknown how $\ell_k(x)$ varies as a function of $x$ or $k$ one cannot necessarily infer anything about $\ell_k(x)$ given knowledge of $\ell_j(y)$ for any $j \in \mathbb{N}$, $y \in \X$.
+Additionally, since it is unknown how $\ell_k(x)$ varies as a function of $x$ or $k$, one cannot necessarily infer anything about $\ell_k(x)$ given knowledge of $\ell_j(y)$ for any $j \in \mathbb{N}$, $y \in \X$.
 As a consequence, we reduce the hyperparmeter optimization problem down to a much simpler problem that ignores all underlying structure of the hyperparameters: we only interact with some $x \in \X$ through its loss sequence $\ell_k(x)$ for $k=1,2,\dots$.
 With this reduction, the particular value of $x \in \X$ does nothing more than index or uniquely identify the loss sequence.